mengziin/mengziin/README.md

 ### Hi there 👋

 I am a Software Engineer in Beijing.
-Language for Chinese🇨🇳，English🇺🇸，Japanese🇯🇵 is available.
+Language for Chinese🇨🇳，English🇺🇸 is available.

 Really like playing basketball，Miyagi Ryota(宫城良田) is my pipe dream.